open-source-at-illinois/file-transfer/README.md

 ### `yarn deploy`

-Manually deploys Lantern to production at [https://open-source-at-illinois.github.io/lantern/](https://open-source-at-illinois.github.io/lantern/) and make sure you are on the branch that you want to deploy!
-(Deploys the current branch you are on to gh-pages.
-Changes will then be shown at the live site)
+Manually deploys Lantern to production at [https://open-source-at-illinois.github.io/lantern/](https://open-source-at-illinois.github.io/lantern/)

+Make sure you are on the branch you want to deploy!

+This command deploys the current branch to gh-pages.
+Changes will then be shown at the live site.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`